1929 Georgia Bulldogs football team

-The 1929 Georgia Bulldogs football team represented the Georgia Bulldogs of the University of Georgia during the 1929 college football season.
+The 1929 Georgia Bulldogs football team represented the University of Georgia during the 1929 college football season.
 The Bulldogs completed the season with a 6–4 record.
 The season featured the first game in newly completed Sanford Stadium on October 12 (a victory over Yale) and Georgia's 100th loss (November 2 vs. Tulane).
 In the 1920s, the Bulldogs compiled a record of 60–31–4 (a .653 winning percentage).